oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Application.md

 Results of **Find in files**, **Find file**, **Find references** and some other commands.

 ### Output
-The program writes various info here.
+The app writes various info here.
 For example script compilation errors.
 Scripts use [print.it]() for it.

 Right-click - context menu.
 Middle-click - clear.